audibleblink/passdb-backend/readme.md

 email@domain.com:password
 ```

-The parse logic in `seeder` takes a best-effort approach to pulling `domain`, `username`, and
+The parsing logic in `seeder` takes a best-effort approach to pulling `domain`, `username`, and
 `password` from each line.
-Some dumps use `;` and `seeder` looks for that too.
-Apart from that, if
+Some dumps use `;` instead of `:` as a field seperator.
+The `seeder`
-it can't find all three datapoints in the line, it isn't added to the database.
+will account for that.
+Apart from that, if it can't find all three datapoints in the line, it isn't
+added to the database.

 ```
 # for psql
 export RACK_ENV=production

-# for sqlite
-export RACK_ENV=development
+# setup the db
 bundle install
 bundle exec rake db:reset

-#build golang seeder
+# build golang seeder
-cd seeder && go build -o seeder main.go
+cd seeder && go build main.go

-# pushover.net token for mobile progress alerts
-export PO_USR=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-export PO_API=yyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
-export PG_CONN='postgres://passdb_user:passdb_pass@localhost/passdb'

-#macos postgres want this string instead
+# macos' postgres wants this string instead
 export PG_CONN='postgres://passdb_user:passdb_pass@localhost/passdb?ssl_mode=disabled'

-# seed the
+# seed the database
 ./seeder test_data.tar.gz
 ```

-### Querying
+### Manual Querying

 Associations are set in the ORM such that pivotting on any of `username`, `password`, or `domain`
 is possible